 BACKGROUND CHECK/DRUG SCREEN: - Provide e-mail receipt from ADB

-Begin the application for the background check no earlier than June 1 and no later than June 6.
-This ensures that your background check and drug screen is complete by the final submittal date of June 15.
-Your second year background check and drug screen must be dated during the month of November of your second year.
+Begin the application for the background check MAY 26.
+This ensures that your background check and drug screen is complete by the final submittal date of June 4.
+Your second year background check and drug screen must be dated during the month of December of your second year.
 PERSONS ON PROBATION ARE NOT ELIGIBLE TO APPLY OR BE ACCEPTED INTO THE OTA PROGRAM.
 STUDENTS PLACED ON PROBATION DURING THE PROGRAM MUST EXIT FROM THE PROGRAM.
+A FLAG ON BACKGROUND CHECK/DRUG SCREEN WILL INTERFERE WITH CLINICAL PLACEMENTS WHICH ARE REQUIRED AND MAY INFLUENCE ELIGIBILITY FOR LICENSURE AND/OR NBCOT TESTING, AND/OR EMPLOYMENT. **Even if you have passed a prior background check, LiveScan often shows additional items from the past including expunged issues.
+Graduates are sometimes surprised that they are having difficulty obtaining employment due to not clearing a LiveScan for employment after clearing all the background requirements for the program clinicals, NBCOT testing, and CBOT licensing.**

 Ordering Process: